Ian12003/ssbt/README.md

-# 📡 RFID-Based Access/Attendance System
+# 📡 RFID-GPS Based Access/Attendance System

 This project integrates an **ESP8266 microcontroller**, an **RFID reader**, and a **Node.js backend** to build a real-time access or attendance management system.
 The ESP8266 can read/write RFID tags based on commands sent from the backend server over Wi-Fi.